Family & Student Handbook

 SCHOOL HEALTH AND OFFICE ASSISTANT (SHOA)

-A Health Assistant will be in the building 8 hours each day and in the health office as needed.
-Health Assistants are not nurses.
+The SHOA will be in the building 8 hours each day and in the health office as needed.
+SHOA’s are not nurses.
 They have received training in: Basic First Aid, CPR, and Medication administration only.
-Trained school staff provides first aid and care to sick and injured students when the Health Assistant is not in the building.
+Trained school staff provides first aid and care to sick and injured students when the Office Manager is not in the building.

 Please visit the Health Office section of our website for important information including: